eyosolutions/nxtgenhub_challenge/k8s/certificate_management/README.md

  --version v1.15.3 \
  --set crds.enabled=true

+---

-# AWS Cert-manager
+# Cert-manager Setup on AWS

-## Setting Cert-Manager to use Letsencrypt on AWS
+## Setting Cert-Manager to use Letsencrypt on AWS using dns01 solver challenge

 1. Create an IAM OIDC provider for your cluster